Paroxysmal nocturnal hemoglobinuria is a rare disease in which red blood cells break down earlier than normal.

 Bone marrow transplantation can cure this disease.

-All patients with PNH should receive vaccinations against certain types of bacteria to prevent infection.
-Ask your doctor which ones are right for you.
+All people with PNH should receive vaccinations against certain types of bacteria to prevent infection.
+Ask your health care provider which ones are right for you.

 The outcome varies.
 Most people survive for more than 10 years after their diagnosis.
 Death can result from complications such as blood clot formation (thrombosis) or bleeding.